Homemade Cinnamon Applesauce – a soothing food for a new bariatric post op!

 First Fall Applesauce... make your own!

 Homemade Cinnamon Applesauce is an ideal texture for even early post-ops, smells like heaven and is super easy to make for even a self proclaimed non-cook.
 Make a big batch; your family will eat it up.
 It is sort of a lost art... my grandma and mother both used to make applesauce in the Fall.
-I bought a 3 pound bag of apples at Trader Joe's for $2.99 the other day and used a little more than half of it to make a big bowl of warm cinnamon apple bliss.
+I bought a 3 pound bag of apples at Trader Joe's the other day and used a little more than half of it to make a big bowl of warm cinnamon apple bliss.

 Eat your delicious applesauce plain in a dish, with Fage Greek yogurt, cottage or ricotta cheese, or use to sauce thinly sliced roasted turkey tenderloin or chicken thighs.
 I serve it with an old fashioned Sunday dinner pork roast or pork chops.
 Come on... pork chops and applesauce!